Hongda-OSU/CSE3901-Project3/README.md

   * After entering 'search':
     * You will be prompted to enter a term/keyword to search for among the articles.
     * The discovered articles, if there are any, will then be displayed.
 You can choose to view the contents of these articles just as before.
+    * Search scans several pages of articles and returns resuls, enter 'next' for search to scan the next several pages and add to results list
+    * each search for a new term resets results list

 ### Functionality
   * Search - can search the articles by keywords/terms